Skip to content

 Note

-GitHub recommends using a noreply email they provide to avoid getting spammed by soliciters seeking to profit off your Git commit emails.
+GitHub recommends using a noreply email they provide so spammers can't harvest your commit email.

-To automate git config across the folder structure setup previously, we create a gitconfig file that is stored the root of our directory.
-This file has no file extension and is a simple text file.
+To automate git config across the folder structure from earlier, create a gitconfig file at the root of your home directory.
+It has no file extension -- just a plain text file.

-For example, my .gitconfig file is located at ~/.gitconfig or /home/user1/.gitconfig.
+For example, my .gitconfig file is at ~/.gitconfig or /home/user1/.gitconfig.

 [includeIf "gitdir:~/code/org1/"]